Wan768/Secure-Task-Manager/README.md

 # Access Admin Dashboard
 Add `/admin` at the url link

-# Run on Kali Linux
+# How To Run on Kali Linux
 - Install the Native Linux System Dependency

 `sudo apt update`